msupply-foundation/msupply_docs/content/docs/replenishment/internal_orders.md

 template = "docs/page.html"

 [extra]
-lead = "Introductory tutorial for Open mSupply." toc = true top = false
+lead = "Ordering stock from your suppliers." toc = true top = false
 +++

-# Internal Orders

 Internal Orders go by several other names in certain countries or systems:
 * Requisitions
 * Orders
-* Request & Requistion
+* Report & Requistion
 * R&R

+In mSupply, you can an Internal Orders to request stock from a supplier.

+## Viewing Internal Orders

+## Entering an Internal Order